How many distinct signals would you expect to observe in the 13C ... | Study Prep in Pearson+

-Using NMR spectroscopy, how many distinct signals would you expect to observe for (ethanol) in its proton NMR spectrum?
+How many distinct signals would you expect to observe in the NMR spectrum of (1-butanol)?

 Table of contents